-It's not quite an Oracle or IBM database yet, but open source MySQL is catching up to the giants when it comes to enterprise features.
+It's not quite an Oracle or IBM database yet, but open source MySQL is catching up to the giants when it comes

 Version 5 was released Monday by MySQL AB of Sweden.
-It includes, for the first time, stored procedures that simplify the development
+It includes, for the first time, stored procedures that simplify the development of enterprise applications.

 Stored procedures are SQL statements that are stored in a database in compiled form, so that multiple applications may access them in a standard fashion.
 MySQL 5.0's stored procedures integrate server-side cursor support, and that improves scalability, MySQL officials said in a statement.